Juilliard School: Rankings

 Juilliard consistently ranks as one of the top performing arts schools in the world.
-Since QS first published its QS World University Rankings for the subject performing arts in 2016, Juilliard held the top spot as the best academic institution for performing arts for six years.
-The school only dropped its ranking to third place in 2022, falling behind the Royal College of Music and the University of Music and Performing Arts Vienna.
-As part of Juilliard's ranking criteria for 2022, the school had a perfect score of 100 for academic reputation and a 69.2 for employer reputation for an overall score of 93.8.
+Since QS first published its QS World University Rankings for the subject performing arts in 2016, Juilliard held the top spot among academic institution for performing arts for six years.
+The school dropped its ranking to third place in 2022, falling behind the Royal College of Music and the University of Music and Performing Arts Vienna.
+As part of Juilliard's ranking criteria for 2022, the school scored 100 out of 100 for academic reputation and 69.2 for employer reputation for an overall score of 93.8.
 Juilliard and the Curtis Institute of Music were the only two American conservatories that made the top 10 in the 2022 QS World Rankings in performing arts.
-In another report, The Hollywood Reporter described Juilliard as the "most elite of institutions" and ranked it as the best drama school in the world in 2021.
-According to the Hollywood Reporter's 2022 ranking of the best music schools in the world, Julliard ranked fourth.
+In another report, The Hollywood Reporter ranked the school first among drama schools in the world in 2021.
+According to the Hollywood Reporter's 2022 listing of the top-ranked music schools in the world, Juilliard ranked fourth.

 Student life

 Student body and diversity

-The Juilliard School enrolled 492 full-time undergraduates, 114 part-time undergraduates and 374 graduate students as of the 2019-2020 school year.
+The Juilliard School enrolled 492 full-time undergraduates, 114 part-time undergraduates and 374 graduate students as of the 2019–2020 school year.
 Women made up 47% of all the students enrolled.
 The retention rate for that academic year was 94%.
 That same year, Juilliard awarded 116 Bachelor's Degrees and 140 Master's Degrees and had a graduation rate of 94%.
 Of the undergraduate degrees, 87 were in music, 20 in dance, and nine in drama.
 The school conferred 132 Master of Music Degrees and eight Master of Fine Arts Degrees in drama.

 Juilliard has made efforts to diversify its student body and program.
 In 2001, the conservatory introduced a Jazz Studies Program, which Wynton Marsalis currently directs.
 The school launched an Equity, Diversity, Inclusion, and Belonging (EDIB) initiative in 2018, which includes a task force and provides workshops for all faculty and staff.
 Student Diversity Initiatives provide students forums and activities to educate the community on diversity, internationalism, culture and social justice.
 In the same year, Alicia Graf Mack, who previously danced with the Dance Theatre of Harlem, became the school's first black dance director.
 The school has recently invested in funding for minority students and schoolchildren to address inequalities.
+However, some have criticized the school's lack of diversity in its faculty and curriculum and focus on primarily Western Classical Music.